JoergBitzer/AudioDevOrga/installReadMe.md

 * Using Alternative 2 (recommended):
     1. Change the CMakeListFile.txt by using the alternative File AltMakeLists.txt
-    2. Change CMakeFile.txt in dthe AudioDev Directory by adding
+    2. Change CMakeFile.txt in the AudioDev Directory by adding
     ```console
     add_subdirectory(CrossPlugInTest)
     ```